IntuitDeveloper/Transactional-Node-Samples/use-cases/send-email-using-template.md

 # Send Email Using Stored Template

-Send an email using a stored template with `messages.sendTemplate`.
+Send an email using a stored template with `messages.sendTemplate` in the Transactional API.
 Provide the template name, optional `template_content` (for mc:edit regions), and a standard `message` with recipients and merge data.

 ## Basic Example